About the course

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

 a) A good degree (2.2 or above).
 Equivalent qualifications may also be considered.

-b) GCSE or O levels in English, Maths and Science at Grade C /4 or above.
+b) GCSE or O levels in English and Maths at Grade C /4 or above.
 We will consider candidates who are currently working towards these qualifications.
-We can offer equivalency tests in English, Maths and Science; however we do encourage potential teachers to pursue full GCSEs for their own professional development.
+We can offer equivalency tests in English and Maths; however we do encourage potential teachers to pursue full GCSEs for their own professional development.

-c) Following interview, successful candidates will need to complete Literacy and Numeracy QTS skills test by a specified dated set out in the acceptance information.
+c) Following interview, successful candidates will need to complete Literacy and Numeracy skills assessment administered by TLISW

 We are looking for positive, dynamic applicants who are committed and enthusiastic about working with children and sharing their passion for learning.